ManualForArchipelago/Manual/docs/syntax/locations.md

 AKA `dont_place_item` or `dont_place_item_category` but [`place_item` or `place_item_category`](#pre-placing-items) are not present.

-When included in a location without pre-placement of items, item(s) specified will be blocked from generating there
+When included in a location without pre-placement of items, the player's own copy of item(s) specified will be blocked from generating there.
-**Warning:** Usage of `dont_place_item` or `dont_place_item_category` can lead to some impossible logic if you forbid too many items and generation run out of things to place in a location so use carefully and sparingly
+**Warning:** Usage of `dont_place_item` or `dont_place_item_category` can lead to some impossible logic if you forbid too many items and generation run out of things to place in a location so use carefully and sparingly.

-(For the AP dev enjoyers reading this: Its done using the forbid_items_for_player function)
+(For the AP dev enjoyers reading this: Its done using the forbid_items_for_player function.)

 ```json
 {